shuvomdj/intro_speech_understanding/README.md

 git fetch origin
 git merge origin/main -m "Merging github changes" --allow-unrelated-histories
 ```
 Edit your local files, to make sure that the result of `git merge` is what you wanted.
-Then try the push again.
+Then try `git commit -am "saving changes"` and `git push origin main` again.

 ## Disaster Recovery